 Services not covered by Medicare Not covered under any condition Covered only under specific conditions

-Orthopedic shoes any condition Conditions
+Orthopedic shoes

-Y
+ľ

 If shoes are part of a leg brace

 and are included in the cost of

 the brace, or the shoes are for a person with diabetic foot disease.

-Outpatient prescription drugs person with diabetic foot disease.
+Outpatient prescription drugs /

 (such as self-administered or

 take home drugs).
-May be covered under your Part D

-prescription drug benefits.
+May be covered under your Part D prescription drug benefits.

-Personal items in your room √
+Personal items in your room - prescription drug benefits.

-at a hospital or a skilled
+at a hospital or a skilled '

-nursing facility, such as a telephone or a television.
+nursing facility, such as a l

+telephone or a television.

-Physical exams for
+Physical exams for ✓

 the following reasons:

-employment, licensing,

-insurance coverage (i.e. pilot
+employment, licensing, insurance coverage (i.e. pilot l

-licenses, commercial driver
+licenses, commercial driver l

 license, etc.)

-Prescription drugs prescribed for off-label use
+Prescription drugs prescribed for off-label use ✓

-See Chapter 5, Section 7.1 for
+lor on labor use See Chapter 5, Section 7.1 for

 coverage of this service.

 Private room in a hospital. ✓

-Covered only when medically
+Covered only when medically necessary.

-necessary.

-Radial keratotomy, LASIK √
+Radial keratotomy, LASIK surgery, and other low vision ✓

-surgery, and other low vision aids.
-Eye exam and one pair of
+aids. l Eye exam and one pair of

-alus. eyeglasses (or contact lenses) are
+l eyeglasses (or contact lenses) are

-covered for people after cataract
+l covered for people after cataract

-surgery.
+D (" surgery.

-Refractive eye exams √
+Refractive eye exams

-l See Vision care (routine) in the
+l l See Vision care (routine) in the

-Benefits Chart for information on
+l l Benefits Chart for information on

-when these services are covered.
+ļ when these services are covered.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. ✓ Conditions Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos. ✓ Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine dental care, such as cleanings, fillings or dentures.
 See Dental services in the Benefits Chart and Optional Supplemental Dental Benefits in Chapter 4, Section 2.2 for more information about when these services are covered and additional limitations.
 Routine foot care (i.e. the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.
-Services considered not reasonable and necessary, according to the standards of Original Medicare √ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Outpatient mental health care in the Benefits Chart
+Services considered not reasonable and necessary, according to the standards of Original Medicare √ Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare See Alternative care and Outpatient mental health care in the Benefits Chart

 Services not covered by Not covered under Covered only under specific Medicare any condition conditions Services or prescription drugs provided outside of the United States See Worldwide coverage in the Benefits Chart for coverage of services outside of the United States Supportive devices for the feet (such as orthotics) Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers. √ TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. √ Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor).
-Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered ✓ X-rays, labs, or other diagnostic procedures ordered or provided by a chiropractor or other alternative care provider √
+Supplies for home use such as gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers. √ TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw. ✓ Transplant expenses beyond plan covered benefits (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor). √ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered √